marquesarthur/cronicas-rpg/class_cleric_witch_doctor.md

 ## Midnight Feast

-At **6th level**, you have a stronger connection to the dark energies of the shadowfell plane.
+<i class="ra ra-desert-skull"></i> At **6th level**, you have a stronger connection to the dark energies of the shadowfell plane.
 You use this energy to enhance your minion and your curses.

 First, your minion’s bite attack is now considered magical for the purposes of bypassing resistances and immunities, thanks to a stronger link you have made to the creature's original plane of existence.
 If your minion is reduced to 0 hit points, you can also spent your reaction and trigger its sacrifice action.